BlasBenito/PalaeoFireModeling/README.md

 +  Competition and growth:

    +  If the patch total biomass of the individuals in the patch equals *Max-biomass-per-patch*, the individual loses an amount of biomass between 0 and the 20% of its current biomass.
-This number is selected at random.
+This number is randomly selected.

    + If *Max-biomass-per-patch* has not been reached yet: